22 Sep Plain of Six Glaciers Trail | Banff, AB

 Plain of Six Glaciers Trail Head

-The Plain of Six Glaciers hike is breathtakingly beautiful and that’s an understatement.
-The hike begins alongside Lake Louise, which is a view-worthy walk in itself.
+Park in Lake Louise’s parking lot and walk on the boardwalk to the right of the lake.
 I went end of August 2017, and there were hordes of people walking alongside my sister and I. As you near the back of Lake Louise, you’ll climb to the top of a steep, dirt path, which is the start of the Plain of Six Glaciers trail.
 The hordes of people will be left behind.

 Continue along the trail and you will come across a gushing, white river.
 Watch out for people descending the trail on horseback, but for all you non-hikers, you can take a horse trail to the Plain of Six Glaciers Teahouse!
 As tired as you may get from the steep incline of the trail, make sure to take in the phenomenal scenery.
 You’ll come across a mountainous back-view of Lake Louise and a huge rock that everyone was keen to stand on and take photos.
 There was even a line up!
 After this point, it’s a steady trail climb requiring a tad more exertion.
 The glaciers will be in front of you.
 Savour the elating moment when you catch sight of the Plain of Six Glaciers Teahouse.
 You’ve finally reached your goal.